-Mr Mak also sits on the boards of Nakamichi Corporation Berhad, Scan Associates Berhad and AT Systematization Berhad.
+Mr Mak also sits on the boards of Nakamichi Corporation Berhad (delisted on 27 March 2018) and AT Systematization Berhad.

-Roger Chin Chew Choy 52 years of age, Malaysian, Male Executive Director
+Roger Chin Chew Choy 53 years of age, Malaysian, Male Executive Director

 Roger Chin Chew Choy, was appointed as Executive Director on 30 January 2018.